Shrijeeth/Claude_Code_Best_Practices/notes/4_Adding_Features_in_Claude_Code.md

 ### The Problem

-After implementing source citations, the links were functional but hard to read due to default blue color on the interface.
+After implementing source citations in the RAG chatbot, the document source links were functional but hard to read due to styling issues in the Gradio interface.

 ### Solution: Screenshot-Based Feedback